Why can’t I create or delete Organization config rules?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you're using the most recent version of the AWS CLI.

 To resolve organization config rule errors, first run the following command to get member account rule failure and success status details.
-Replace your-rule-name with your organization config rule name.
+Then, replace your-rule-name with your organization config rule name.
 The command identifies the specific member accounts in which the rule failed.

 aws configservice get-organization-config-rule-detailed-status --organization-config-rule-name your-rule-name